oriPeisah-123IE/NBA-3-Point-Revolution/README.md

 * Logarithmic Scaling: A Log Scale (10^0, 10^1, 10^2) was applied to the color intensity.
 This ensures that the high volume of shots at the rim doesn't "wash out" the activity along the 3-point line, allowing for a clear view of patterns in both high and low-volume areas.

 ### What are we looking at?
-* Brighter colors (Yellow/White): Represent high-frequency shot zones.
+* Brighter colors (Yellow): Represent high-frequency shot zones.
 * Darker colors (Purple/Black): Represent areas where shots are rarely or never taken.

 <img width="2103" height="985" alt="HEAT MAPS" src="https://github.com/user-attachments/assets/abd56ef9-2eb9-485a-af12-e4c6f8651c82" />